InternetSociety/django-ixp-tracker/README.md

 As we need to keep a historical record (e.g. for IXP growth stats over time), we would have to provide some sort of wrapper over those libs anyway.

 In addition to that, the [historical archives of PeeringDb data](https://publicdata.caida.org/datasets/peeringdb/) use flat lists of the different object types in json.
-We can retrieve the data from the API in the same way so it makes it simpler to implement.
+We can retrieve the data from the API directly in the same way, so it makes it simpler to implement.